JakeWharton/trakt-ratings-remover/README.md

 Script to remove all your ratings from Trakt.

+This repo is archived because it did its job, and I am not going to maintain it.
+Please feel free to fork and manipulate it to suit your needs, however.

 I joined Trakt when they only had thumbs up/down ratings.
 Eventually they migrated to a 1 - 10 system, making a thumbs up valued at 10 and a thumbs down valued at 1.
 Thus, my account was filled with an overwhelming and inaccurate set of 1-rated and 10-rated content.